frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/stories/city-glass.md

 "ERPNext is very simple and integrated.
 It is very easy and customisable.
 It doesn't need any costly and complex hardware installation.
 We also have some users who used to previously work on SAP and they said that this system is better and easier for them and gives them all they need in a better way" said Mr.Hisham Farid.
-He went against the convention of implementing a proprietary and costly software and decided to embrace an open-source solution for his company.
+He went against the standard convention of implementing a proprietary and costly software and decided to embrace an open-source solution for his company.
 With ERPNext, he was able to do away with heavy installations and consultation charges.
 He is a happy man and pleased with his decision.

 #### ERPNext Experience

 We inquired whether he faced any resistance from the company employees to adopt ERPNext.
-He said "Initially there was a lot of resistance to implementation from old Microsoft users.
+He said "Initially there was a lot of resistance to implement from old Microsoft users.
 However, they migrated after they saw a simple and easy way to run an application".

 Hisham Farid shared his experience on customisation.
 He said that "Initially, the manufacturing department was reluctant to adapt to a new software.
 Their Quality Team had a special quality check form that needed to be filled before production began.
 The form that ERPNext provided did not have all the specifications that City Glass needed.
 However, it was easy to customise ERPNext to add these missing fields".
 After operating ERPNext for